Cash flow forecast: what it is and how to create one

 What is a cash flow projection?

-Cash flow projection is a financial planning method that predicts your business's future cash position by estimating incoming and outgoing money.
-This forecasting technique helps you see how much cash you'll have at specific future dates.
-It provides crucial insights into your business's financial health and enables strategic spending decisions.
+A cash flow projection predicts your business's future cash position by estimating money coming in and going out over a set period.
+This helps you see exactly how much cash you'll have at specific future dates, so you can make confident spending decisions.

 A cash flow projection is different from a cash flow statement.
 A statement focuses on past cash flows, a projection aims to predict the future.